 One of the fun things about being me is that I manage to get myself into trouble just because I don’t do things halfway.
 It’s all or nothing.
 Like the time I ordered all five levels’ worth of a language-learning software program to brush up on and perfect my seven years of high-school-through-college French.
 My thinking beforehand?
 Great!
 I’ll tackle the whole thing and be finished — and completely fluent — in no time.
 My thinking after getting through just one level of talking back to my laptop?
 Merde.

 Or when I decided that the perfect opportunity to conquer Anna Karenina (my fourth attempt) would be on an LA to NY flight (and the NY to LA return).
 Wrong.
 So wrong.
-Not only could I not stay focused for a fifth try on why “all happy families are alike; each unhappy family is unhappy in its own way” — trying to read a heavy 800-page book while scrunched into a seat in coach made me unhappy in my very own way.
+Not only could I not stay focused yet again on why “all happy families are alike; each unhappy family is unhappy in its own way” — trying to read a heavy 800-page book while scrunched into a seat in coach made me unhappy in my very own way.

 And then there’s the time I thought it would be fun to make a freezer full of ice cream sandwiches to have on hand whenever the craving struck for something a little bit decadent.
 I wanted to re-create the Chipwich (big in the 1980s) — vanilla ice cream sandwiched between two chocolate chip cookies with the edges rolled in more chocolate chips.
 To make it easier, I decided to use store-bought cookies (three dozen to be exact).
 How big an undertaking could it be?